Hurricane Irma Blasts Through Caribbean: Is Climate Change Making The Storm So Strong?

 — Stephen Hicks (@seismo_steve) September 5, 2017

-Tropical Storm Jose is developing in the Atlantic, and is about 2-3 days behind Irma.
-NOAA predicts the storm will also develop into a hurricane like Irma within 36-48 hours.
+Tropical Storm Jose is developing in the Atlantic and is about two to three days behind Irma.
+NOAA predicts the storm will also develop into a hurricane like Irma within 36 to 48 hours.

 Behind #Irma, #Jose has formed as a tropical storm. @NOAA #climatechange pic.twitter.com/O2maGsC5tf